stevenhan1991/CGA19-FFR/README.md

 - Pytorch = 0.4.0

 ## Data preparation
 2n binary files are required for the model training (n is the number of traced streamlines).
-The first k files store the positions of sample points along the traced streamlines.
-The second k files store the corresponding velocities of sample points along the traced streamlines.
+The first n files store the positions of sample points along the traced streamlines.
+The second n files store the corresponding velocities of sample points along the traced streamlines.

 ## Data format
 Each position binary file is stored as a 1d array: [x_1,y_1,z_1,x_2,y_2,z_2,...,x_n,y_n,z_n].
 Similarly, each velocity binary file is stored as: [u_1,v_1,w_1,u_2,v_2,w_2,...,u_n,v_n,w_n].